 Immunology - Parts of the Immune System and Functions

-- Bone Marrow - the internal tissue inside bones that makes white blood cells from stem cells.
+- - the internal tissue inside bones that makes white blood cells from stem cells.

-- Immune Cells - produced in the bone marrow to become white blood cells, some immune cells go to the thymus gland to learn pattern recognition.
+- - produced in the bone marrow to become white blood cells, some immune cells go to the thymus gland to learn pattern recognition.

-- Thymus Gland - where immune cells develops the intelligence of pattern recognition of foreign material, toxins, other organisms, and damaged and/or non-functioning parts of the body.
+- - where immune cells develops the intelligence of pattern recognition of foreign material, toxins, other organisms, and damaged and/or non-functioning parts of the body.

-- Interferon - protective fluid made of protein to maintain cellular integrity.
+- protective fluid made of proteins to maintain cellular integrity.

 Nutrition Supports, Builds, and Promotes Immune System Function

-- Vitamins - most important immune system related vitamins include vitamin C, D, E, and B6.
+- - most important immune system related vitamins include vitamin C, D, E, and B6.

-- Minerals - selenium, zinc, copper are some of the most important immune system minerals.
+- - selenium, zinc, copper are some of the most important immune system minerals.

 Use Dietary Supplements to Boost Immune System Function and Promote Immunity